 You won’t get enough magnesium from your multivitamin, because it takes up a large amount of space.
 You’d need 3-6 capsules per day just to have a meaningful amount.

 Although magnesium bisglycinate is the best-absorbed form of magnesium, different types of magnesium have different effects on the body.
-In my opinion, it’s wise to use a variety, including magnesium bisglycinate, threonate, and citrate-malate.
+In my opinion, magnesium glycinate and magnesium threonate are the most important for daily use.

 More than half of the world’s population is deficient in vitamin D, with even more having levels below optimal ranges.
 In the United States, as much as 70-80% of the population may be deficient.